invertase/react-native-firebase/docs/installation-ios.md

 pod 'Firebase/Storage'
 ```

-If you are new to Cocoapods or do not already have React installed as a pod, then add Yoga and React to your `Podfile` as follows:
+If you do not already have React and Yoga installed as pods, then add Yoga and React to your `Podfile` as follows:

 ```ruby
 pod "Yoga", :path => "../node_modules/react-native/ReactCommon/yoga"